VedangSavadi/ToDoList/README.md

    - Set the Display name of your choice.
    - Click on the `Login` tab and ON `user registration` , `forgot password` , `login with email`
    - Create a new client with Client ID 'todolist' and set the root URL to `http://localhost:5000`.
-   - Click on `keys` tab in the clients section and set the key and store passowords and copy the `certificate` which is the client secret key and add it to the `client_secrets.json` file.
+   - Click on `keys` tab in the clients section and set the key and store passwords and click on `generate certificate`.
+   - Copy the `certificate` which is the client secret key and add it to the `client_secrets.json` file.

    **NOTE:** If you change the name of the realm and client ID then you can do the necessary changes in the `client_secrets.json` file.